Something for Everybody: Reissues

-The July 13, 1999, compact disc reissue included six bonus tracks, four singles and two b-sides recorded over the span of a year and issued in 1961 and 1962, and altered the album's running order.
+RCA first reissued the original 12 track album on compact disc in 1989.
+The July 13, 1999 CD reissue included six bonus tracks, four singles and two b-sides recorded over the span of a year and issued in 1961 and 1962, and altered the album's running order.
 All of the sides made the Top 40 at a time when Billboard charted B-sides as well, and two of the singles, "Surrender" and "Good Luck Charm", topped the singles chart.
 "Surrender" had been recorded at the sessions for Presley's gospel album of 1960, His Hand in Mine, and the sides for 47-7908 and 47-7992 at sessions specifically to produce singles.
 The entirety of the 1999 reissue appeared on the Legacy Edition reissue of Elvis Is Back! released in 2011.
 Bonus tracks were all recorded at Studio B in Nashville.

 In 2006 Something for Everybody was reissued on the Follow That Dream label as a special 2-disc CD collection containing the original tracks along with numerous alternate takes.